juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 if older Bios will detect 64-Bit USB installer.

-with 32-Bit version, you need to install a fast microSD 32GB card inside HP Stream7, format NTFS, create a large pagefile.sys Virtual Memory in D: drive 4000MB minimum, 4095MB max. same for C: drive. will overcome the 1GB of RAM limitation. the faster the microSD, the better.
+with 32-Bit version, you need to install a fast microSD 32GB card inside HP Stream7, format NTFS, create a large pagefile.sys Virtual Memory in D: 4000MB minimum, 4095MB max. same for C: drive. will overcome the 1GB of RAM limitation. the faster the microSD, the better.